Monorail: 1950s–1980s

-Recent history
+1980s–present

 From the 1980s, most monorail mass transit systems are in Japan, with a few exceptions.
 Tokyo Monorail, is one of the world's busiest, averages 127,000 passengers per day and has served over 1.5 billion passengers since 1964.
 China recently started development of monorails in the late 2000s, already home to the world's largest and busiest monorail system and has a number of mass transit monorails under construction in several of cities.
 A Bombardier Innovia Monorail-based system is under construction in Wuhu and several "Cloudrail" systems developed by BYD under construction a number of cities such as Guang'an, Liuzhou, Bengbu and Guilin.
 Monorails have seen continuing use in niche shuttle markets and amusement parks.

-Modern mass transit monorail systems use developments of the ALWEG beam and tire approach, with only two suspended types in large use.
+Modern mass transit monorail systems use developments of the ALWEG beam and tyre approach, with only two suspended types in large use.
 Monorail configurations have also been adopted by maglev trains.
 Since the 2000s, with the rise of traffic congestion and urbanization, there has been a resurgence of interest in the technology for public transport with a number of cities, such as Malta and Istanbul, today investigating monorails as a possible mass transit solution.

 In 2004, Chongqing Rail Transit in China adopted a unique ALWEG-based design with rolling stock that is much wider than most monorails, with capacity comparable to heavy rail.
 This is because Chongqing is criss-crossed by numerous hills, mountains and rivers, therefore tunneling is not feasible except in some cases (for example, lines 1 and 6) due to the extreme depth involved.
 Today it is the largest and busiest monorail system in the world.

+In July 2009, two Walt Disney World monorails collided, killing one of the drivers and injuring seven passengers.
+The National Transportation Safety Board found the cause of the accident to be human error by both the driver and controller, contributed to by a lack of standard operating procedures.

-São Paulo, Brazil is building two high-capacity monorail lines as part of its public transportation network.
+São Paulo, Brazil, is building two high-capacity monorail lines as part of its public transportation network.
 Line 15 was partially opened in 2014, will be 27 km long when completed in 2022 and has a capacity of 40,000 pphpd using Bombardier Innovia Monorail trains.
 Line 17 will be 17.7 km long and is using the BYD SkyRail design.
 Other significant monorail systems are under construction such as two lines for the Cairo Monorail, two lines for the MRT (Bangkok) and the SkyRail Bahia in Brazil.